usgs-makerspace/analytics_pipeline/tableau_dashboard.md

   - BAN # of apps monitoring worksheet
   - BAN New Sessions worksheet
   - Trends Summary worksheet
-  - Trend List worksheet~~~~
+  - Trend List worksheet

 # Updating the dropdown list of applications in SharePoint List

 If the list of applications changes, the corresponding list of applications needs to be updated in the [SharePoint List/Form](https://doimspp.sharepoint.com/sites/USGSWaterMissionArea/SitePages/Google-Analytics-Event-Annotations---Entry-Form.aspx) to ensure POs can submit events for every app listed.
-With an alphabetized list in hand, visit
+With an updated alphabetized list in hand/in your clipboard, visit the actual [list address](https://doimspp.sharepoint.com/sites/USGSWaterMissionArea/Lists/Google%20Analytics%20Event%20Annotations/AllItems.aspx), click on the gear icon way up in the upper right corner of the list, and click on List Settings.
+Scroll down to where you see the Columns section on the page, click on the View Name Column name (it is a link even though it doesn't look like a link) and paste in your updated list over the top of the existing list in the view.
+Click the OK link in the lower right corner to save.

 # Important data links/blends

-The worksheets displaying Google Analytics Event Annotation data from SharePoint is a little complicated.
+The worksheets displaying Google Analytics Event Annotation data from SharePoint require several data blends to be set up in order to display correctly.
 The data blends/joins required within the worksheets include matching the fields from all_apps_traffic_data_3_years on Calculated FY, EqualizerDate and View Name.
 Without these relationships enabled in the view, the annotations won't appear on the session/user visit data.

 # Forcing data updates from Athena